sapphi-red/json-constantiater/README.md

 ### `small`
 If this option were set, it assumes the number is 0 or is between 0 and 999.
-It may panic when number over 999 or under 0 comes.
+It will panic when the number is over 999 or under 0.

 ```go
 type A struct {